 The Status of Loran Documentation

-There are existing IMO, ITU, RTCM and IEC standards and recommendations for Loran, but these are for Loran-C and relate to out-of-date technology.
+There are existing IMO, ITU, RTCM and IEC standards and recommendations for Loran, but these are for Loran-C and relate to outdated technology.

 ILA & RTCM

-Initially the International Loran Association (ILA – now wound up) produced documentation for eLoran.
+The International Loran Association (ILA – now defunct) produced documentation for eLoran.
 In 2007 the ILA published an eLoran Definition Document and this is the starting point for preparing performance standards and an interface control document.
-The GAUSS group, which was set up to develop standards for Loran, became a working group of the ILA and started to prepare a draft receiver standard for eLoran.

-RTCM established Special Committee (SC-127) for eLoran and a new RTCM performance standard is being developed, including a final signal specification differential-Loran correction characteristics.
-The draft receiver standard from the GAUSS group has been taken over by SC-127 and may provide input to an IEC document.
-The SC-127 standard is now at Version 2.07.
+RTCM established Special Committee 127 (SC-127) for eLoran and a new RTCM performance standard is being developed, including a final signal specification for differential-Loran correction characteristics.
+The draft receiver standard has been adopted by SC-127 and may provide input to an IEC document.

-RTCM has also set up Special Committee 131 on Multi-system Shipborne Navigation Receivers.
-New draft Performance Standards for Multi-system Navigation Receivers were finalised and agreed at IMO NCSR 2 in March 2015, for approval by MSC in June 2015 and implementation in 2017.
-SC-131 is now preparing a specification which can be provided to IEC to turn into a Requirements and Testing standard.
+RTCM also set up Special Committee 131 (SC-131) on Multi-system Shipborne Navigation Receivers.
+New draft Performance Standards for Multi-system Navigation Receivers were finalised and approved by IMO in June 2015 for implementation in 2017.
+SC-131 has also prepared a specification to be provided to IEC as a draft Requirements and Testing standard.

 ITU – Technical Characteristics & Spectrum Requirements

 Recommendation M.589-3 (08/01) already provides technical characteristics for tri-state data transmission and interference protection.
-It will need revision and the addition of an annex giving more detail of the modulation system to be adopted.
+It requires revision and the addition of an annex giving more detail of the modulation system to be adopted.

-Revisions can be proposed by a national administration through ITU-R Working Party 5B (Radiodetermination), which meets once or twice yearly.
-Revised recommendations are approved by Radiocommunications Assemblies, the next Assembly takes place after the World Radiocommunication Conference (WRC-15) in November 2015.
-Representation at ITU meetings is generally organised by national radio regulatory agencies, but maritime administrations are usually included in the consultation stages.

-The next opportunity to submit a draft revision to M.589-3 will be the meeting of WP 5B in 2016 (9-20 May).

 IMO – Performance Standards & WWRNS Recognition

 IMO Resolution A.818(19) contains performance standards for Loran-C, based on long out-of-date technology.
-A new resolution would be needed before a World Wide Radio Navigation System (WWRNS) submission could be made.
-However, it would be difficult to gather support for eLoran as a standalone system.
+A new resolution is required before a World Wide Radio Navigation System (WWRNS) submission could be made.

-The new Performance Standards for Multi-system Receivers contain a reference to PNT Guidelines, which mainly refer to onboard systems and have yet to be fully developed.
-However, IALA is likely to be involved in developing guidelines for PNT infrastructure that could include terrestrial systems as backups to GNSS.
+The IMO Performance Standards for Multi-system Receivers contain a reference to PNT Guidelines, which mainly refer to onboard systems and have yet to be fully developed.

 IEC – Equipment Test Standards

 IEC document 61075 Ed.
 1.0 (1991-07) “Loran-C receivers for ships – Minimum performance standards, methods of testing and required test results” is based on an RTCM standard from the 1980s and is not relevant to modern Loran.
-Its withdrawal has been proposed (April 2013).

-A new work item for IEC can be submitted at any time by a national member, usually the national standards body.
-A proposal could also be made at a plenary meeting of IEC Technical Committee 80 (Maritime Navigation and Radiocommunication).
-Since the multi-system receiver standards has now been approved by IMO MSC, it would be appropriate to submit a proposal for development of the corresponding IEC standards, which could be based on the work underway in RTCM SC-131.

 IALA – Operational Standards for Service Providers, Database of stations & GRIs